Travel.State.Gov > Intercountry Adoption > Country Information > Brazil Intercountry Adoption Information

 Exercise increased caution in Brazil due to crime.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to:

-Violent crime, such as murder, armed robbery, and carjacking, is common in urban areas, day and night.
+Country Summary: Violent crime, such as murder, armed robbery, and carjacking, is common in urban areas, day and night.
 Gang activity and organized crime is widespread.
 Assaults are common.
 U.S. government personnel are discouraged from using public, municipal buses in all parts of Brazil due to an elevated risk of robbery and assault at any time of day, and especially at night.

 If you decide to travel to Brazil:

-U.S. government personnel are not permitted to travel to areas within 150 km of the international land borders with Venezuela, Colombia, Peru, Bolivia, Guyana, Suriname, French Guiana, and Paraguay without advance approval from security officials due to crime.
-Travel to the Foz do Iguaçu National Park and Pantanal National Park is permitted.
+U.S. government personnel are not permitted to travel to areas within 150 km/100 miles of the international land borders with Venezuela, Colombia, Peru, Bolivia, Guyana, Suriname, French Guiana, and Paraguay without advance approval from security officials due to crime.
+Travel to the Foz do Iguacu National Park and Pantanal National Park is permitted.